danalex93/finny/README.md

-# finny
+# Finny
-Simple Financial Control App
+Your Simple Financial Assistant